What if Republicans had a party and Trump wasn’t there?

 “I’m trying not to shake,” a teenage boy whispered to his friend, when the Texas congressman first appeared on the opening night, striding through the ballroom to take photos with adoring fans.

-With more than a million Twitter followers, Crenshaw has been described by his fans as an antidote to “the Squad” — the conclave of young liberal putatively led by Rep. Alexandria Ocasio-Cortez (D-N.Y.) — someone who makes politics relatable and understandable to a next generation of potential voters.
+With more than a million Twitter followers, Crenshaw has been described by his fans as an antidote to “the Squad” — the conclave of young liberals putatively led by Rep. Alexandria Ocasio-Cortez (D-N.Y.) — someone who makes politics relatable and understandable to a next generation of potential voters.
 But it’s not just his Twitter game that gets people excited.
-Crenshaw is a genuine war hero, a Navy SEAL who lost his right eye to an improvised explosive device during his third deployment to Afghanistan.
-The eye patch Crenshaw now wears only enhances the idea that he’s a cartoon supersoldier, almost like the “Rambo Trump” meme come to life.
+Crenshaw is revered as a war hero, a Navy SEAL who lost his right eye to an improvised explosive device during his third deployment to Afghanistan.
+The eye patch Crenshaw now wears only enhances the idea that he’s a comic book supersoldier, almost like the “Rambo Trump” meme come to life.

 “I love Trump, love, love Trump,” said Zerah Steltzer, 20, of Oregon.
 “But I think he’s getting too old, and it’s time for someone fresh in there.”